forcedotcom/cli/releasenotes/README.md

 ------------

-* CHANGE: As we [announced we were going to do back in July 2024](https://github.com/forcedotcom/cli/issues/2974), we removed these deprecated commands from Salesforce CLI:
+* CHANGE: As we [announced back in July 2024](https://github.com/forcedotcom/cli/issues/2974), we removed these deprecated commands from this release of Salesforce CLI:

     * `force:mdapi:convert`
     * `force:mdapi:deploy`